Zoe Norton Lodge

 Zoe Norton Lodge is an Australian writer and television presenter.

 Career

 Zoe Norton Lodge is known for her work on ABC's satirical comedy programs The Hamster Wheel, and The Checkout.
+With Ben Jenkins she created the comedy show Story Club which became an ABC TV series in 2015.
 Norton Lodge, along with Kirsten Drysdale, wrote and presented The Checkout's segment, 'Gendered Marketing,' an analysis of sexism inherent in the way products are advertised, and 'What To Reject When You're Expecting,' a series on bogus pregnancy products.
 She was also a presenter on The Chaser election specials.
 Norton Lodge has also appeared as a guest on Win the Week, Plonk, The Elegant Gentleman's Guide to Knife Fighting, The Letdown and The Moodys.

 In 2018-19, she was a regular presenter on Triple M, and has also presented on ABC Radio Sydney and Radio National.